Soccer cards are selling for record prices following sustained interest from a growing number of collectors in 2021.

 Is this previously untapped market a viable investment for the future, and what are the latest trends?

-Here are our thoughts on the collectible soccer market, and whether it should be seen as the ‘next big thing’ within the hobby.
+Here are our thoughts on the collectible soccer market, and whether it should be seen as the ‘next big thing’.

 Why Are Soccer Collectibles Currently Undervalued?

-Soccer is the biggest global sport and a top 10 sport in all countries measured, as well as the “dominant sport in South America, Europe and Africa.
+Soccer is the biggest global sport and a top 10 sport in all countries measured.
+It’s the “dominant sport in South America, Europe and Africa.
 The World Cup final is watched by an estimated 600 million people”.

 Meanwhile, the collectible card market is mainly centered on the U.S., which makes sense given their history of committing players to cardboard.
 (After all, the Allen & Ginter World’s Champions (N28) baseball set came out back in 1887!)